More than 80 leads generated in search for missing six-year-old with special needs

 “We have spoken to many people who were there, but we want to make sure we talk to them all,” Chief Robert Helton said.
 “No piece of information is too small.
 Something you may think is insignificant could be helpful to our case.”

 Chief Helton said law enforcement expanded the search about two miles and used drones to fly over the area.
-He also said officers were checking dumpsters in an attempt to leave no stone unturned.
+He also said officers were checking dumpsters.

+"We want to make sure we are checking every possible spot to find this child,” said Chief Helton.

 Special attention was also being paid to the lake.